4.75 from 31 votes

 Why are my cookies dry and crumbly?

 It could be that you added too much flour, but the more likely reason is that your cookies were over-baked.
 Make sure you take them out of the oven when the edges are just beginning to turn golden brown and let them finish cooking on their baking sheets.
-This is my favorite baking technique for soft and chewy cookies and applies to pretty much every cookie recipe.
+This is my favorite baking technique for soft and chewy cookies and applies to many cookie recipes (I use it in both my best chocolate chip cookie recipe and my brown butter chocolate chip cookies.

 What does cornstarch do in cookies?

 Cornstarch helps cookies stay soft and thick without becoming cakey.
-It is one of my favorite ingredients to add to baked goods; you’ll also find it in my cakes and muffins for a soft and tender crumb.
+It is one of my favorite ingredients to add to baked goods; you’ll also find it in my cinnamon coffee cake and blueberry muffin recipe for a soft and tender crumb.

 Thick peanut butter cookie bitten in half to show chocolate chunks throughout.

-If you’re looking for a classic version, see my soft & buttery (and not-so-thick!) peanut butter cookies.
+If you’re looking for a classic version, see my soft & buttery (and not-so-thick!) peanut butter cookie recipe.

 Enjoy!